A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

+the index of the complex $E/G \to X/G$.
+The complex $\Ind(E)$ is an object in the bounded derived category of $\ol{\M}_n^G(C,X)$.
+Indeed, $p$ is a local complete intersection morphism \cite[Appendix]{co:qrr} and so $Rp_* e^* E $ admits a resolution by vector bundles.
+The Euler class

-In particular, for $n = 1$ we obtain $\ol{\M}_1^G(C,X,L_t,0)^G \cong X^{G,t} \times C,$ which implies the claim.
-Furthermore, the Euler class $\eps_+(T(X/G))$ is the Euler class of the normal bundle to $X^{G,t}$. \item {\rm (Twistings by Euler classes)} One can introduce {\em twisted Gromov-Witten invariants} as follows.
-For any equivariant bundle $E$ on $X$, inserting the Euler class $\eps(E) = \Eul(\Ind(E/G))$ of \eqref{epsE} gives twisted gauged Gromov-Witten invariants.
-Introducing similar twistings in the definition of $\kappa_X^G$, the wall-crossing formula extends to this case as well. \item {\rm (Wall-crossing for individual Gromov-Witten invariants)} Although we have written the formula as a difference of potentials, after unraveling the definitions one obtains wall-crossing formulas for individual Gromov-Witten invariants, or at least finite combinations of them.
-In Fano cases, one can often obtain wall-crossing formulas for individual Gromov-Witten invariants. \item {\rm (Wall-crossing for non-convex actions)} In same cases, even though the action of $G$ on $X$ is not convex at infinity (e.g. $G$ is a torus acting on a vector space $X$ with weights not contained in any half-space) the moduli spaces $\ol{\M}_n^G(C,X)$ are non-compact, but the moduli spaces admit an auxiliary group action with proper fixed point loci, and the maps $\tau_{X \qu G}, \kappa_X^G$ etc. can be defined via localization.
+is well-defined $\xi \in H^2_{\C^\times}(\pt)$ is the equivariant parameter.
+For any equivariant bundle $E$ on $X$, inserting the Euler class of \eqref{epsE} gives twisted gauged Gromov-Witten invariants.
+Introducing similar twistings in the definition of $\kappa_X^G$, the wall-crossing formula extends to this case as well.

+\item {\rm (Wall-crossing for individual Gromov-Witten invariants)} Although we have written the formula \eqref{projfixedeq} as a difference of potentials, after unraveling the definitions one obtains wall-crossing formulas for individual Gromov-Witten invariants, or at least finite combinations of them.
+See Example \ref{c1} below. \item {\rm (Wall-crossing for non-convex actions)} In some cases, the action of $G$ on $X$ is not convex at infinity (e.g. $G$ is a torus acting on a vector space $X$ with weights $\mu_1,\ldots, \mu_k \in \g^\dual$ not contained in any open half-space $H \subset \g^\dual$) and the moduli spaces $\ol{\M}_n^G(C,X)$ are non-compact.
+Often, the moduli spaces $\ol{\M}_n^G(C,X)$ admit an auxiliary group action with proper fixed point loci, and thus the maps $\tau_{X \qu G}, \kappa_X^G$ etc. can be defined via localization.
 The wall-crossing formula holds in this case as well, as long as the auxiliary group action extends to the various master spaces involved and the fixed point loci on these master spaces is proper (after fixing the homology class of the gauged map.)
-See Example \ref{simpleflop} below. \end{enumerate}
+See Example \ref{simpleflop} below. \end{enumerate} \end{remark}